make-software/csprclick-nextjs-template/README.md

    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Casper.Click Integration
+## CSPR.click Integration

-For detailed information about integrating CSPR.Click with your Next.js app, visit the [CSPR.Click website](https://cspr.click/).
+For detailed information about integrating CSPR.click with your Next.js app, visit the [CSPR.click website](https://cspr.click/).

 Thanks to  [thebadking](https://github.com/thebadking) and [@Charlie85270](https://github.com/Charlie85270) for this contribution!